 To eliminate the risk of double-counting, we have subtracted the number of fatalities from the number of substantiated victims in the calculations for each cost category below.
 We use the term "survivors" to represent the number of substantiated victims less the number fatalities.
-In 2019, California had 67,427 substantiated victims of maltreatment, and 58 verified child deaths relating to maltreatment.
-Our cost estimates for surviving victims represent 67,369 survivors of maltreatment in 2017.
+For example, in 2019 California had 67,427 substantiated victims of maltreatment, and 58 verified child deaths relating to maltreatment.
+Our cost estimates for surviving victims represent 67,369 survivors of maltreatment in (67,427 less 58).